 I could go on and on and on.
 My life was ruined, and at times I felt suicidal.

-The only thing which kept me going was hope.
+The only thing that kept me going was hope.
 I survived on hope.
-Maybe ONE day I will sleep all through the night and wake up every morning feeling refreshed, not just sometimes, but always.
+Maybe one day I will sleep all through the night and wake up every morning feeling refreshed—not just sometimes, but always.

-Well, maybe not ALWAYS, I'm being realistic here, but more often would do me...
+Well, maybe not always; I'm being realistic here.
+But more often would do me just fine.

 What did I do to try to sleep?